Project Description

 Other information

-In the 1920s and 30s his father was the groundsman for the local cricket club and he was known as ‘Maggie’ Storrs.
+In the 1920s and 30s his father was the groundsman for the Radcliffe cricket club and he was known as ‘Maggie’ Storrs.

 Address: 32 Ashwell Street, Carlton, Notts.

-Occupation: London and North Eastern Railway Fireman passed Driver
+Occupation: London and North Eastern Railway fireman passed as Driver

 Household: living with his wife Ada and one other person whose record is officially closed.